Skip to Main Content

 1784

-The new American government wins more concessions from the Iroquois in the second Treaty of Fort Stanwix, in which the tribe gives up claim to lands in Ohio and western Pennsylvania.
+The new American government won more concessions from the Iroquois in the second Treaty of Fort Stanwix, in which the tribe gave up its claim to lands in Ohio and western Pennsylvania.
 But many Native people believe the treaty to be invalid because of the circumstances under which it was signed, and the battle for the territories of the Ohio Valley will rage for nearly 30 more years.

 1785